refactorsaurusrex/journalcli.me/docs/features.md

 ## Renaming Tags

 You can easily rename entry tags at any time using the `Rename-JournalTag` command.
 It takes two mandatory parameters, `-OldName` and `-NewName`, and one optional parameter, `-DryRun`.
 The `-DryRun` flag will generate a list of all entries that include the old tag, but doesn't modify any of the entries.
 It is highly recommended that you do a dry run before proceeding with the rename.
-Doing so will help ensure you don't unintentially edit any entries.
-That said, even if you regret the change, it's still easily reversable because all changes made by `journal-cli` are permanently logged using [git](/docs/git) version control.
+Doing so will help ensure you don't unintentionally edit any entries.
+That said, even if you regret the change, it's still easily reversible because all changes made by `journal-cli` are permanently logged using [git](/docs/git) version control.
 To safely undo an undesirable journal action - such as renaming tags - all you have to do is navigate to your journal's root directory in your terminal, and revert the appropriate commit:

 ```powershell
 > Rename-JournalTag -OldTag 'exercise' -NewTag 'runnnnering'